-7. Start Date 22/02/2023 8.
-Expiry Date 22/03/2023 9.
-Extension Period Not applicable 10.
-Optional Intellectual Property Rights ("IPR") Clauses Not applicable 11.
-Charges The Charges for the Deliverables shall be as set out in [Annex 3- Charges].
-The total value of this contract is not to exceed £50,200.
-12. Payment Payment of undisputed invoices will be made within 30 days of receipt of invoice, which must be submitted promptly by the Supplier.
-All invoices must be sent, quoting a valid Purchase Order Number (PO Number), to: Within [10] Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
-You must be in receipt of a valid PO Number before submitting an invoice.
-To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name, email, and telephone number) of your Buyer contact (i.e. Buyer Authorised Representative).
+All invoices must be sent, quoting a valid Purchase Orde Number (PO Number), to: Accounts.payable@mhra.gov.u Within 10 Working Days of receipt of your countersigned cop of this Order Form, we will send you a unique PO Number.
+You must be in receipt of a valid PO Number before submitting a invoice.
+To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name, email, and telephononumber) of your Buyer contact (i.e. Buyer Authorises Representative).
 Non-compliant invoices may be sent back to you, which may lead to a delay in payment.
-Payments will be made by BACS, following receipt of a valid invoice If you have a query regarding an outstanding payment please contact our team by email to: opss.resourcing@beis.gov.uk.
-13. Data Protection Liability Cap In accordance with clause 12.5 of the Conditions, the Supplier's total aggregate liability under clause 14.7(e) of the Conditions is no more than the Data Protection Liability Cap, being £500,000
+If you have a query regarding an outstanding payment please contact our Accounts Payable team either by email to Accounts.payable@mhra.gov.uk.
+11. Data Protection Liability Cap Not applicable 12.
+Progress Meetings and Progress Reports As per specification Annex 2 13.
+Buyer Authorised Representative(s) For general liaison your contact will continue to be 14.
+Supplier Authorised Buyer: Supplier: Representative(s) Attention:Commercial Grundon Waste Management Manager - FM Ltd